gsboast/gettingandcleaningdata/CodeBook.md

 The R script took the column means of the 66 selected features for the following feature variables for each subject/activity pair.
 The original feature variables, from which the column means were caluclated for the subject activity pairs, can be described as:

-* Per UCI, the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+* Per the UCI documentation, the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 The mean for each subject, activity, feature combination was then computed in the run_analysis.R script.

-#### Feature Naming in run_analysis.R and tidydat.txt
+#### Customization: Feature Naming in run_analysis.R and tidydat.txt

 > Double (numeric) data type

 > Variables are named either:

-* Time-based (time)
+* time... for Time-based Sensor Readings
-* Fast Fourier Transform or Frequency-based Features (freq)
+* freq... for Fast Fourier Transform or Frequency-based Features

-> The mean features of the Means and Std.
-Deviations of Frequency (freq), Accelerometer - or Total Acceleration (Acc) for Body Linear (Body) and Jerk (Jerk) signals, plus Magnitude (Mag) Mean and Standard Deviation including X-Y-Z coordinate values were named as follows:
+> The average of the Means and Standard Deviations of Frequency (freq), Accelerometer - or Total Acceleration (Acc) for Body Linear (Body) and Jerk (Jerk) signals, plus Magnitude (Mag) Mean and Standard Deviation including X-Y-Z coordinate values for the associated subject/activity pairs were named as follows:

 * freqBodyAccJerkMagMean
 * freqBodyAccJerkMagStd